jkunze/n2t-eggnog/t/n2t/e/about.rst

 University of California (UC) Office of the President (UCOP).
-CDL supports electronic library services for ten UC campuses and affiliated law schools, medical centers, and national laboratories, as well as hundreds of museums, herbaria, botanical gardens, etc.
+CDL supports electronic library services for ten UC campuses and affiliated law schools, medical centers, and national laboratories, as well as hundreds of museums, herbaria, botanical gardens, etc. You may provide feedback on N2T via the `CDL contact form`_.

 N2T runs in the AWS (Amazon Web Services) cloud.
 On top of the foundational physical, network, and procedural security maintained by AWS datacenters